nikbearbrown/Research/Citation_Checker/Glossary & FAQs-Citation Checker.md

 ---

-## 🏛️ Journals to Submit Your Survey Paper
+## 🏛️ Journals to Submit the Survey Paper

 Here are recommended journals where this citation checker survey paper is a strong fit, based on scope, audience, and relevance to NLP, information retrieval, and scientometrics.